abyanmajid/abyanmajid/README.md

 Student in Computing, Dalyell Scholar at The University of Sydney \
-Interested in Distributed Systems, Generative AI, Web3, and Human-Robot Interaction
+Interested in Human-Robot Integration, Open-Source Software, Rockets and Space :)

-Currently studying hard to become a great software engineer :)

 ---